-Deborah Marcus is a recreational therapist in Recreational Therapy at the NIH Clinical Center.
+Deborah Marcus is a recreational therapist at the NIH Clinical Center.
 Deborah Graduated Suma Cum Laude from the University of Maryland in 1981 with a B.S. in "Recreation with an emphasis in Therapeutics."
 Deborah has over 38 years of experience in the field, and although she has worked with a variety of disabilities across the ages, Deborah's specialty area is pediatric behavioral health.
 Her interests are in behavioral and social development.
 She has presented on local and national levels and is published in the Therapeutic Recreation Journal, Volume XLI, First Quarter 2007, Number 1.

 Holly C. Parker, CTRS

-Holly Parker is as recreational therapist in Recreational Therapy at the NIH Clinical Center with over 30 years of experience working with pediatric patients and their families.
+Holly Parker is as recreational therapist at the NIH Clinical Center with over 30 years of experience working with pediatric patients and their families.
 She graduated with a degree in recreation therapy from the University of North Carolina at Chapel Hill.
 Holly coordinates the animal-assisted therapy program for the Clinical Center and has a special interest in incorporating interactions with animals into therapeutic interventions with patients.

 Karen Perkins, MEd, CTRS

-Karen Perkins is a recreational therapist in Recreational Therapy at the NIH Clinical Center.
+Karen Perkins is a Supervisor/ recreational therapist at the NIH Clinical Center.
 She is a Magna Cum Laude graduate of Shippensburg University of Pennsylvania.
 She received her Master of Education degree in recreation and leisure studies from the University of Georgia with an option in Therapeutic Recreation and a minor concentration in environmental education.
 She enjoys supervising recreation therapy interns, planning interventions for unusual symptom presentations and collaborating with multidisciplinary Colleagues.

 Linda Scimeca, MA, CTRS

-Linda Scimeca is a recreational therapist in Recreational Therapy at the NIH Clinical Center.
+Linda Scimeca is a recreational therapist at the NIH Clinical Center.
 She has been a recreational therapist at NIH since 1982.
 Linda graduated from Virginia Tech and University of Maryland with undergraduate and graduate degrees in Recreation Therapy.
 Linda has had the opportunity to gain 34 years of experience in recreational therapy treatment.
 Her patient areas of focus have included adult and pediatric oncology, allergy and infectious disease as well as mental health.
 She has advanced training in the modalities of relaxation and reiki, physical exercise, adventure challenge activities and arts and crafts.
 She has presented on local and national levels.

 Marcia Smith, MA, CTRS, HFI

-Marcia Smith is a recreational therapist in Recreational Therapy at the NIH Clinical Center.
+Marcia Smith is a recreational therapist at the NIH Clinical Center.
 She received her Bachelor of Science degrees in physical education and psychology from Towson University and her Master's Degree in recreation therapy from the University of Maryland.
 She is accredited by the American College of Sports Medicine as a Certified Exercise Physiologist.
 Marcia has over 30 years of experience in the profession of Recreational Therapy.
 Her clinical area of expertise is with individuals with behavioral health issues and is the clinician to the patients participating in research on adult schizophrenia unit of the National Institutes of Mental Health.
 Marcia has over 40 years of experience working with individuals with a variety behavioral health disorders.
 Her interests include the utilization of physical activity to help patients cope with their symptoms and to improve their overall functional abilities.
 She has served on several professional boards and committees, and has presented locally and nationally on a variety of topics related to the field of recreational therapy.
 Marcia served as the President of the American Therapeutic Recreation Association September 2007-September 2008.
 She has author several chapters in books and is a co-author of the Standards for the Practice of Recreational Therapy.
 She currently the Leader of ATRA's Standards of Practice Committee.

 Renee Stubbs, PhD, CTRS

-Renee is a recreational therapist in Recreational Therapy at the NIH Clinical Center.
+Renee Stubbs is a recreational therapist at the NIH Clinical Center.
 Renee has over 38 years of clinical experience in the field and has presented locally, nationally and internationally on various topics related to therapeutic recreation.
 Renee earned her Bachelor of Fine Arts degree from Tyler School of Art, her Masters of Education degree from Temple University and her PhD from University of Maryland.
 Her current interest involves practice standards in pain management and complimentary therapies.